intotheabyss19/Personal-Projects/README.md

 # Personal-Projects
-This is a repo containing my personal projects
+This is a repo containing my personal and some other academic projects